Stanley Kubrick: Hollywood success and beyond (1955–1962)

-In October 1957, after Paths of Glory had its world premiere in Germany, Bryna Productions optioned Canadian church minister-turned-master-safecracker Herbert Emerson Wilsons's autobiography, I Stole $16,000,000, especially for Stanley Kubrick and James B. Harris.
+In October 1957, after Paths of Glory had its world premiere in Germany, Bryna Productions optioned Canadian church minister-turned-safecracker Herbert Emerson Wilsons's autobiography, I Stole $16,000,000, especially for Kubrick and James B. Harris.
 The picture was to be the second in the co-production deal between Bryna Productions and Harris-Kubrick Pictures, which Kubrick was to write and direct, Harris to co-produce and Douglas to co-produce and star.
-In November 1957, Gavin Lambert was signed as story editor for I Stole $16,000,000, and with Kubrick, finished a script titled God Fearing Man, but the picture was never filmed.
+In November 1957, Gavin Lambert was signed as story editor and with Kubrick finished a script titled God Fearing Man, but the picture was never filmed.

 Marlon Brando contacted Kubrick, asking him to direct a film adaptation of the Charles Neider western novel, The Authentic Death of Hendry Jones, featuring Pat Garrett and Billy the Kid.
 (Note: This is disputed by Carlo Fiore, who has claimed that Brando had not heard of Kubrick initially and that it was he who arranged a dinner meeting between Brando and Kubrick.)
 Brando was impressed, saying "Stanley is unusually perceptive, and delicately attuned to people.
 He has an adroit intellect, and is a creative thinker—not a repeater, not a fact-gatherer.
 He digests what he learns and brings to a new project an original point of view and a reserved passion".
 The two worked on a script for six months, begun by a then unknown Sam Peckinpah.
 Many disputes broke out over the project, and in the end, Kubrick distanced himself from what would become One-Eyed Jacks (1961).
 (Note: According to biographer John Baxter, Kubrick was furious with Brando's casting of France Nuyen, and when Kubrick had confessed to still "not knowing what the picture was about", Brando snapped "I'll tell you what it's about.
 It's about $300,000 that I've already paid Karl Malden".
 Kubrick was then reported to have been fired and accepted a parting fee of $100,000, though a 1960 Entertainment Weekly article claims he quit as director, and that Kubrick had been quoted as saying "Brando wanted to direct the movie".
 Kubrick's biographer LoBrutto states that for contractual reasons, Kubrick was not able to cite the real reason, but issued a statement saying that he had resigned "with deep regret because of my respect and admiration for one of the world's foremost artists".)